Saving for your child’s future just got easier — thanks to the SECURE 2.0 Act

 The Setting Every Community Up for Retirement Enhancement 2.0 Act of 2022 (SECURE 2.0), which was signed into law on Dec.
 29, 2022, contains more than 90 provisions designed to strengthen the retirement savings system by extending and expanding savings opportunities and easing administrative requirements.
 The effective dates vary greatly, with some provisions effective immediately, while others are deferred several years into the future.

 This new law provides some enhanced flexibility for unused 529 assets.
-Beginning in 2024, 529 account owners can roll over unused 529 assets to a Roth IRA for the beneficiary, subject to certain criteria and limits.
+529 account owners can roll over unused 529 assets to a Roth IRA for the beneficiary, subject to certain criteria and limits.
 With more students forgoing college for a variety of reasons, this new law couldn’t have come at a better time.

-While it’s only been a short time since the law passed, here’s some of what we know now (as of January 2023):
+While it’s only been a short time since the law passed, here’s some of what we know now (as of April 2024):

 While the enhanced flexibility is favorable, we have several questions about how this provision works.
 For example, one of the eligibility requirements is the account must have been opened for at least 15 years prior to taking the distribution (to be rolled over); however, it’s unclear whether the account must be opened and maintained for the 529 beneficiary for at least 15 years.
 We are awaiting further regulatory guidance on this matter.